denoland/fresh/docs/latest/examples/init-the-server.md

 ### Dev

-When you run `deno task start` you should see the following output:
+When you run `deno run start` you should see the following output:

 ```
-Task start deno run -A --watch=static/,routes/ dev.ts
+Task start deno -A --watch=static/,routes/ dev.ts
 Watcher Process started.
 i'm logged during initialization, and not during handling!
 The manifest has been generated for 6 routes and 1 islands.